Your Comprehensive Guide to Understanding Your Disability Insurance Policy

 The default policy design for most individual long-term disability insurance policies is 90 days.
 Depending on the company, alternate options may be from 30 days to 2 years.
 For short-term disability insurance, you can add elimination periods as short as 7 days, which makes sense, since the benefit length (below) is often 2 years or less.

 So why not opt for the shortest elimination period?
 For your auto and home, the lower your deductible, the higher your premiums.
-Disability insurance works in a similar way; shorter elimination periods have higher deductibles, whereas longer elimination periods have lower premiums.
+Disability insurance works in a similar way; shorter elimination periods have higher premiums, whereas longer elimination periods have lower premiums.

 If you can go 6 months or longer (up to 2 years) without a paycheck, then having a longer elimination period can save you money on premiums.
 For most people, even high income producers, protecting their income past three months is important and often worth paying more in premiums.
 Each person is different in what type of income loss they can sustain financially.
 The good news is there are plenty of options when selecting your elimination period.